Large Language Models of Code Fail at Completing Code with Potential Bugs: Details of Method

 \subsection{Line Selection}

+Our underlying idea is to treat \pobugs as outliers in the generation flow of \codellms.
+We observe that most reference code has lower perplexity than the corresponding buggy code.

-\paragraph{Likelihood-based measures.} We calculate the score of each line as following: With a model that is able to give a token distribution for each token location, we define the token score to be the difference between the likelihoods of the most probable token (i.e., the \texttt{argmax} token) and the actual observed token.
+\paragraph{Likelihood-based measures.} We calculate the score of each line as follows: With a model that can give a token distribution for each token location, we define the token score as the difference between the likelihoods of the most probable token (i.e., the \texttt{argmax} token) and the actual observed token.
 We get the score of a line by taking either the maximum or the average of all the non-zero token scores within it.
 The line with the largest score is finally selected to be rewritten.

-To help better understand likelihood-based measures, consider the problem and the code prefix with \pobugs shown in \figref{fig:case_study_exp_nonreact_fail}.
-The partial code has 4 lines in the function body.
-Given a language model $G$, for each token $x$, we calculate the token-level score as $p_2 - p_1$: \begin{itemize} \item $p_1$: probability of generating $x$ from the code up to $x$; \item $p_2$: probability of generating $x^*$ from the code up to $x$, where $x^*$ gives the highest probability according to $G$. \end{itemize} For example, consider line 3 and token \texttt{==}.
+To help better understand likelihood-based measures, consider the problem and the code prefix with \pobugs shown in \Figref{fig:case_study_exp_nonreact_fail}.
+The partial code has four lines in the function body.
+Given a language model $G$, for each token $x$, we calculate the token-level score as $p_2 - p_1$: \begin{itemize} \item $p_1$: probability of generating $x$ from the code up to $x$ \item $p_2$: probability of generating $x^*$ from the code up to $x$, where $x^*$ gives the highest probability according to $G$. \end{itemize} For example, consider line 3 and token \texttt{==}.
 We would have $p_1 = 0.01$ (probability of $G$ generating \texttt{==}), and $p_2 = 0.95$ (\texttt{!=} is the most probable token according to $G$).
 The score of \texttt{==} is then 0.94.
-We obtain the score of the line by taking the maximum scores at all token locations in the line.
-This way of aggregating token scores to line scores is referred to as ``Likelihood (Max.)'' below, and is the variation used to report results in the main text.
+We obtain the line's score by taking the maximum scores at all token locations in the line.
+This way of aggregating token scores to line scores is referred to as ``Likelihood (Max.)''
+Below is the variation used to report results in the main text.

+Note that we take two measures to reduce the uncertainties of the likelihood estimation: (i) instead of the likelihood score of the target token itself, we use the maximal margin between the target token and the \texttt{argmax} token (similar to the popular approaches used in uncertainty quantification), and (ii) we aggregate the score gap along the line and set a high threshold to be more conservative.

+We find that accuracies of localizing the line of potential bugs (with the same setting described above) are approximately 82\% and 53\% respectively on \buggyHumanEval and \buggyFixEval.
+For \buggyFixEval, we compare the detected line with the line of the first semantic difference between buggy and reference prefixes.